FAQs

 The Fund was created to reduce the heavy financial burden that chronic and non-communicable diseases place on individuals and families, especially where treatment costs are high and not fully covered under the National Health Insurance Scheme (NHIS).

-The Ghana Medical Trust Fund (GMTF), also known as Mahama Cares, is a national statutory fund established by an Act of Parliament to mobilise resources to finance and support specialised medical care for people living with chronic diseases in Ghana.
+The Ghana Medical Trust Fund (GMTF), also known as Mahama Cares, is a fund established by an Act of Parliament to mobilise resources to finance and support specialised medical care for people living with chronic diseases in Ghana.

 Eligibility & Beneficiaries